jordantroberts/split_the_bill/README.md

 I wanted to practice building full stack in JavaScript with

-## Installing this app

-## Testing this app

-## Running this app
+## Using this app

 This app is deployed on Heroku! :)
 Visit it here:

 https://splittingthebill.herokuapp.com

+## Testing this app

+I used Jasmine to test this app.
+If you'd like to test, please do the following:

+1. Clone this repo
+2. `cd` into this repo in your terminal
+3. Run `open SpecRunner.html` from the command line

 ## My approach

+## Areas for development

-I would like to implement an option whereby a user can choose to tip by percentage rather than a specific amount.
+* I would like to implement an option whereby a user can choose to tip by percentage rather than a specific amount.

 ## User Stories